joeclark-phd/data-engineers-manual/manuscript/chapter01.md

 to another, e-mail them to colleagues, and share them on the Internet.
 But if this was the end of the story, we'd quickly run into some problems.

+## The Trouble With Files

+Imagine that you work at a small mail-order business where salesmen take orders over the phone, write them down on paper, and hand them to a data entry secretary so that the orders will be fulfilled and sales commissions will be paid.
+The secretary enters the handwritten data into a digital file---let's just say it's a spreadsheet.
+At the end of every day, she e-mails the file containing the day's orders to the fulfillment department, which processes the customers' payments and ships the orders.
+At the end of every week, she sends the seven daily files to the accountant, who uses them to compute the commissions that must be paid to the salesmen.[^3]

+[^3]: This is a real-life example, more or less.
+At my first real IT job, we
+    had an order entry process like this, except instead of e-mail, the data was transferred from one person to another by floppy disk!

+There are a number of problems that the business is going to experience in this scenario:

+1. The secretary is quickly going to find that she has a lot of files to keep track of, if she creates a new one for each day.
+If she keeps it all in one file, it's going to get *big* very quickly, and the two departments who use the data are going to find it hard to navigate.

+2. The file contains all the information from the paper order form.
+This is a huge security risk, even without the obvious threats of hacking or stolen laptops---the secretary is *routinely* sharing customer credit card numbers with the accountant, who has no business reason to see them.
+Although a file may be encrypted with a password, there is no finer-grained means of control that would enable the secretary to grant one user access to part of the data, another user access to the other part.
+It's all or nothing.

+3. An alternative is to have the secretary enter the information twice: one file for the accountant, and one file for fulfillment, each file containing just what its intended users are allowed to see.
+This is a lot of extra work, and doubles the number of typos and other errors that will creep into the files.

+4. If the business grows, and a second data entry secretary is hired, the two must coordinate their work somehow.
+If they both open the data file at the beginning of the new day, and add new rows for new orders, and then save their work to the same place (i.e. a network drive or Dropbox folder that they share), there's a real risk that the second one who hits "save" will overwrite and delete all the work of the first.
+  Some strategy needs to be devised so that they work independently, then consolidate their work.

+5. What if the fulfillment department needs to add their own annotations to the file, for example, noting when a payment was declined or an order was returned by the customer?
+We quickly run into a **versioning** problem, where the fulfillment department is making changes to the file they received yesterday, then sending them to the secretary who has already added new orders for today.
+She has to find the changes and integrate them into her new file, which may have already had other modifications made.
+This gets even more complicated when the accountant starts requesting updates on the old orders, so commissions may be adjusted if the customer returns an order three weeks after it was taken.
+In addition to providing the updated file, the secretary also needs to highlight *how* it was changed.

+6. If the content or structure of the information captured on the paper order form changes, it's going to create real headaches for data entry and processing.
+If, for example, salesmen are assigned to different regional territories, and need to record "region" on the order form, the secretary must add a new column to the spreadsheet.
+But this information is not present in all the historical records, which affects the accountant---her process for calculating sales and commission totals must change.
+Over time, the spreadsheet's structure may change several times, forcing everyone to keep learning new processes.

+7. If, in time, the business decides to re-use the order data for some new purpose, an analytical purpose, such as customer relationship management or marketing research, the analysts are going to find themselves dealing with monstrous spreadsheets, probably multiple versions of some of the data, and old versions having different structure and definitions than newer versions.
+The files may be all but indecipherable to outsiders.

+In the early days of business computing, problems like these showed the limits of using files alone for persisting data to disk.
+In review, these problems are:

+1. Challenges of scale
+2. Security and privacy issues
+3. Redundancy and inconsistency
+4. Challenges of coordination
+5. Version control problems
+6. Program-data dependence
+7. Files don't describe themselves well

+And so, the people of the information age embarked upon a quest for a better way to manage data.
+The solutions they developed were **databases**.

 ## References & Recommended Reading

 - "What is the Internet, really?", TED talk by Andrew Blum, author of "Tubes".